oseinketiahn-max/Y-Rhythm/README.txt

 - WELLNESS STATUS: Get real-time feedback on your emotional rhythm.
 - CSV EXPORT: Securely export your data to a spreadsheet to share with health professionals or for your own records.
+- WELLNESS MAP: Added a Google Maps Website to help people find parks and nature trails across the York Region.
 - CRISIS SUPPORT: One-click access to York Region emergency resources.

 ------------------------------------------------------------------------